CyVerse-learning-materials/learning-materials-home/docs/faq.md

 -----------------------------------------------------------------------

-??? question " How od I open a connection to a private folder that is shared with me?"
+??? question " How do I open a connection to a private folder that is shared with me?"

     See our [using the Data Store documentation](ds/intro.md)